 In Florida, you could be charged as a "habitual traffic offender" if you have:

-- Three (3) or more traffic convictions in a 5 year period for DUI, driving without a license or on a suspended license, hit and run involving injury, leaving the scene of an accident, vehicular homicide, or any other felony conviction that involves the use of a car (such as armed robbery) OR
+- Three (3) or more traffic convictions in a 5 year period for DUI, driving without a license or on a suspended license, hit and run involving injury, leaving the scene of an accident, vehicular homicide, or any other felony conviction that involves the use of a car

-- In some instances, 15 moving violations in which points were put on your permanent driving record with the Florida DMV
+- In some instances, 15 moving violations in which points were put on your permanent driving record with the Florida DMV can qualify you as a habitual traffic offender.

 At The Umansky Law Firm our goal is to help hard working people get a break.
 Our Orlando defense attorneys will always try to make a difference, even if this is your third criminal charge.